Skip to content ↓

 Implementation

-The principal categories of the National Curriculum are taught to each Year Group.
-A specialist Music teacher provides 45-minute lessons to all children.
-In Key Stage 2 children have the opportunity to learn an instrument through music lessons with an experienced music tutor.
-They have the chance to learn the keyboard, ukulele and recorder.
-Music is a foundation subject within in the National Curriculum and encompasses the following key areas which, when taken together, all contribute towards the steadily increasing development of musicianship, singing, listening, composing and performing/ Instrumental Performance
+The principal categories of the National Curriculum are taught to each Year Group through the Charanga Music scheme.
+Music is a foundation subject within in the National Curriculum and encompasses the following key areas which, when taken together, all contribute towards the steadily increasing development of musicianship, singing, listening, composing and performing/ Instrumental Performance.

 At St Louis we ensure this when we: